Flow diagram

 Telemetry loop

-2. 200 Success - No pending commands/etc, continue the flow.
+2. HTTP 200 — no pending work — continue the loop.

 Handling code